 Gateway The gateway is a separate network station.
 All IP packets whose target transmit HTML documents on the internet and in intranets.

 HTTP Hyper Text Transfer Protocol.
-Client-Server TCP//IP protocol used to lt monitoring Anticipatory temperature monitoring.
-The expected temperature rise of components is calculated in advance on the basis of the motor current.
+Client-Server TCP//IP protocol used to components is calculated in advance on the basis of the motor current.
 If a limit value is exceeded, the drive reduces the motor current.